Teams work through the night in search of bear after B.C. attack

 Already have an account?
 Log in here »

-British Columbia conservation officers are continuing to look for the grizzly bear responsible for attacking an elementary school group, as the First Nation has starting raising money to support those who were injured.
+Teams of British Columbia conservation officers rotated throughout the night to search for a grizzly bear responsible for attacking an elementary school group.

-A GoFundMe page launched by the Nuxalk Nation has raised nearly $30,000 after less than 24 hours online.
+A GoFundMe page launched by the Nuxalk Nation raised nearly $40,000 after less than 24 hours online.

-The page says the money will go toward supporting the families of those injured with medical and related expenses, as well as community healing if the families’ needs are met.
+The page said the money will go toward supporting the families of those injured with medical and related expenses, as well as community healing if the families’ needs are met.

 This report by The Canadian Press was first published Nov.
 23, 2025